tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/020_hello_world/024_sample_front_end_code_walkthrough/README.md

 This is an example of how we test the sample-actor using CURL or Postman.

 Another thing we need to mention is the LAYER2_URL env var.
 This is the address to the [backend actor](../../../z_glossary/back_end_actor.md).
 It's defined in the `.env.test` file.
+During you local testing, by default it is set to your local IP address port 8000.

 ```
 NODE_ENV = dev